dsarov/MGAP/README.md

 <i>What to do if I run into issues with MGAP?</i>

-Please send bug reports to mshr.bioinformatics@gmail.com or derek.sarovich@gmail.com
+Please send bug reports to derek.sarovich@gmail.com